markshannon/New-C-API-for-Python/README.md

 * Str
 * Bytes

-Also various aspects of the runtime should also get there own namespace:
+Also various aspects of the runtime should also get their own namespace:

 * Interpreter
 * GC